rcl-ssl/docs/autorenew/configure.md

 ## Set Access Control for the AAD application

-Access control must be set for the AAD application to access resources in a user's Azure subscription.
+Access control must be set for the AAD application to access resources in a user's Azure subscription (Key Vault, DNS Zone, App Services).
 Please refer to the following link for instructions:

 - [Setting Access Control for the AAD Application](../authorization/access-control-app)